fletxcher/iris_nn/README.md

 The iris dataset is a very popular dateset from the UCI machine learning repository used for evaluating classification methods.

-This is a scatterplot of the data pre-classification:

-2D:

-3D:

-This is a scatterplot of the classification of the irises:

-2D:

-3D:

 # More Information